qinguorui2001/tp/docs/UserGuide.md

 * `a-add n/John Doe d/Lab1 by/ 21/8/2021`
 * `a-add n/Betsy Crowe d/Assignment2 by/ 22/9/2021,1200`

+### Adding an assignment to all persons in the specified module: "giveall"

+Adds an assignment with deadline to all persons in the specified module

+Format: `giveall m/MODULE d/DESCRIPTION by/ D/M/YYYY,[HHMM]`

+Examples:
+* `giveall m/CS2100 d/Assignment 2 by/ 15/10/2021,1300`
+* `giveall m/CS2103T d/iP by/ 02/09/2021,2359`

 ### Deleting an assignment with deadline : `a-delete`

 Deletes the specified assignment with deadline from a person in the contact list.